History

 Impact

-The success of our history curriculum is measured through regular assessment, ongoing throughout and at the end of a unit of work.
-This assessment can be in many different ways, including the scrutiny of children’s work/class book, formal and informal lesson observations, discussion with pupils (pupil voice), and displays.
-Outcomes and progress are tracked each year and monitored by the history subject co-ordinator.
+The success of our history curriculum can be constantly monitored through both formative and summative assessment opportunities.
+Monitoring also takes place in a number of different ways: the scrutiny of children’s work/class book; formal and informal lesson observations; discussion with pupils (pupil voice) and displays.
+Outcomes and progress are tracked each year and monitored by the history subject lead.
 Feedback is given to all staff to facilitate professional development.